Where to Find the Greatest Espresso Martinis in Boston

 The Quiet Few

 Whiskey and coffee lovers, rejoice.
-The Quiet Few—a self-described “neighborhood whiskey tavern” in East Boston with “no frills, couple of spills”—features a whiskey-based version of an espresso martini.
+The Quiet Few—a self-described “neighborhood whiskey tavern” in East Boston with “no frills, couple of spills”—has been known to feature a whiskey-based version of an espresso martini in colder months.
 The cocktail, dubbed Coffee and Cigarettes, has a base of German rye whiskey, whose dark chocolate and coffee notes mix well with Galliano Ristretto (an espresso liqueur) and cold brew.
-You might just come out of there thinking that vodka in an espresso martini is so last year.
+It disappeared off the menu as warmer days rolled in—we’re hoping it comes back next winter—but in the meantime, go for the Bruce Chillis, a frozen espresso martini with Wheatley vodka, caffeine, “sunshine,” and an optional Aperol float.
+Whatever the season, the Quiet Few wants to keep you caffeinated and buzzy.

 331 Sumner St., East Boston, 617-561-1061, thequietfew.com.